Siemens-Schuckert Dr.I

 The Siemens-Schuckert Dr.I was a German single seat triplane fighter aircraft first flown in 1917.
 Its development and that of a more powerful, uncompleted variant, was abandoned after a flight test programme.

 Design and development

 The Dr.I was a single seat triplane developed at the same time as the Siemens-Schuckert D.II.
 It used the flat sided fuselage of the earlier Siemens-Schuckert D.I biplane rather than that of the rounded D.II.
-Like the D.I the Dr.III was powered by a 110 hp Siemens-Halske Sh.I nine cylinder rotary engine.
+Like the D.I the Dr.I was powered by a 110 hp Siemens-Halske Sh.I nine cylinder rotary engine.

 The fighter was first flown in July 1917.
 Later in its development programme the Dr.I crashed and was seriously damaged.
 Siemens-Schuckert rebuilt it, though adding 2.90 m2 (31.2 sq ft) to the wing area.

 Construction of a version powered by a more powerful 110 hp Siemens-Halske Sh.III eleven cylinder rotary engine, the Dr.II, was well advanced when it was abandoned.